GREATDANELADY.COM

 HOW TO HANDLE A YEASTY DISCHARGE IN MY DOGS

-Besides using the Yeast Removal Kit and a change in diet you may have to topically treat your bitches vaginal tract or the sheath covering your male dogs penis.
+Besides using the Skin Recovery Kit #30 and a change in diet you may have to topically treat your bitches vaginal tract or the sheath covering your male dogs penis.
 Here is a good option and the amounts given are for small/medium dogs, double for large/giant breeds.

 Get a good sized syringe, minus the needle.....pull this up in the syringe - then take the dog outside or put them in the bathtub and give a good flush - no, not in the fanny, in the vaginal tract or penis sheath, where ever there is a discharge.
 A turkey baster works great for large and giant breeds, but please have the sense to retire it to the trash can before Thanksgiving Day.